Melville Golding Woodrow

 In 1914 when Melville was a student, the Training College was inspected.
 The Report on the work of the College and the standards that the students met was very favourable.

-Before Melville could complete his qualification at Winchester Training College, war was declared.
-The College premises were requisitioned for the duration of the war so students, like Melville who had completed their Junior Year were given the option of completing their qualification at Bede College, Durham.
-Although we do not have documentary proof, it is probable that, like many of his contemporaries at College, Melville gave up College to serve his country in the military.
+In the summer of 1914, war was declared.
+The College premises were requisitioned for the duration of the war so students who had completed their Junior Year were given the option of completing their qualification at Bede College, Durham.
+Melville, being a one year certificated student, had completed his training and was mobilised on 5th August 1914.

 From Hampshire to Mesopotamia